 Other chemicals in common hair salon products — gels, sprays, mousses — have been associated with everything from asthma to neurological issues to birth defects to cancer.
 Here are some of the major culprits to look out for:

-So given all of the above, it seems pretty clear that finding an organic salon should be a major priority for anyone — whether you’re dyeing, highlighting, cutting, or just blowing out your hair.
+So given all of the above, it seems pretty clear that finding an organic salon and using non-toxic hair dye should be major priorities for anyone — whether you’re dyeing, highlighting, cutting, or just blowing out your hair.

-Ok I get it.
-So How Can I Find an Organic Hair Salon Near Me?
+Ok I Get It.
+How Do I Find Organic Hair Salons Near Me?

 Luckily, as the wellness movement has gained momentum and consumers become more savvy, some hair salons are opting for more natural, organic approaches that reduce or completely eliminate your exposure to harsh chemicals.
 To spare you from hours of research or scouring Yelp reviews, we rounded up some great organic hair salon choices in major cities across the country.